Center for the Arts

 In 2015 the church vacated the building, and the City embraced the opportunity to transform it into a Cultural Arts Center and develop the adjoining three-acre park.
 A master plan for the City that was completed in 2015 identified the section of town where the building is located as an Arts District.
 The demand for Cultural Arts programming has grown tremendously in the City, so it made sense to make this the home for Cultural Arts.

-When completed, the surrounding park will include walking trails, park lighting, wayfinding signage, an amphitheater, educational rain gardens, a playground, and infrastructure that will enable the park to host festivals and events.
+The surrounding park includes walking trails, park lighting, wayfinding signage, an amphitheater, educational rain gardens, a playground, and infrastructure that enables the park to host festivals and events.

-The renovation cost will total over $2.5 million, and the facility is scheduled to open in September of 2019.
+The renovation cost totaled over $2.5 million, and the facility opened to the public in September of 2019.
 If you are looking for an example of an agency preserving a building and adapting its use, look no further than the City of Greer.